-My first job is in digital content production for a broadcast news station.
-I have had the opportunity to be on a three person team that creates all the web and social content for the station.
-Omaha has been a spectacular market to begin in and I am very lucky.
-There is an incredible community that makes writing news stories enjoyable.
+I have had the opportunity to be on a three person team that creates all the web and social content for the NBC station in Omaha.

 When I came to the station I pitched a weekly digital analytics report to my news director.
 Every Sunday I sit and list out the top five web stories, top five Facebook posts and top five Twitter posts.
-I also list their analytic numbers.
-At the end of the report I use Crowd Tangle to list the top five on air talents.
-This is based off of Facebook and is for all of the talent in the market.
+At the end of the report I use Crowd Tangle to list the top five on air talent in the market.
 It is a way to spur some competition and encourage talent to be posting on their pages.
 At the top of the report I list what worked well, what didn’t work and things we can learn from the week.
-This is based off of all the numbers from the week, and does vary significantly week to week.

 I’ve recently been given the ability to create short social videos – when I have time – to post on our social platforms.
 I have access to some NBC b-roll video, and can turn it into short social videos.
 I did this with a jet pack video as a trial run, but it actually didn’t receive a lot of engagement from our audience, so I’m working on adapting our approach to this since we have never done it before.